Ploskovice: Transport

-The I/15 road (the section from Česká Lípa to Litoměřice) passes through the southern part of the municipality.
+The I/15 road (the section from Česká Lípa to Litoměřice) runs through the southern part of the municipality.

 The railway line Česká Lípa–Postoloprty also passes through this part of municipality.
 However, the train station called Ploskovice is located just outside the municipality.

 Sights

 The most important landmark is the Ploskovice Castle, which is protected as a national cultural monument.
-The castle was built in the Baroque style in 1720–1730, probably according to the design by Kilian Ignaz Dientzenhofer, and rebuilt in the romantic style in 1850–1853.
+The castle was built in the Baroque style in 1720–1730, probably according to the design by Kilian Ignaz Dientzenhofer, and rebuilt in the Romantic style in 1850–1853.
 The interior was decorated by the painter Josef Matěj Navrátil in the Rococo Revival style.
 The castle has been a tourist destination since 1945 and offers guided tours.
 Next to the castle is a castle park with a pond, fountains, and rare plants.